 Thank you to all participants

 We thank everyone who participated in the project and helped make it a success!
-It’s been weeks of hard work, so we congratulate all participants and look forward to launching the next round in January 2021!
+It’s been weeks of hard work, so we congratulate all participants and look forward to launching the next round.

 About the Co-production fund